-Developer - A person, or company, or organization who seeks to undertake any regulated earth disturbance activities at a project site in the Municipality.
+Developer - A Person, company, or organization who seeks to undertake any Regulated Earth Disturbance Activities at a Project Site in the Township.

-Development, Land - Any human-induced change to improved or unimproved real estate, whether public or private, including, but not limited to, land development, construction, installation, or expansion of a building or other structure, land division, street construction, drilling, and site alteration such as embankments, dredging, grubbing, grading, paving, parking or storage facilities, excavation, filling, stockpiling, or clearing.
-As used in this Ordinance, development encompasses both new development and redevelopment.
+Development - Any human-induced change to improved or unimproved real estate, whether public or private, including, but not limited to, Land Development, construction, installation or expansion of a building or other structure, land division, street construction, drilling, and site Alteration such as embankments, dredging, grubbing, grading, paving, parking or storage facilities, excavation, filling, stockpiling, or clearing.
+As used in this chapter, Development encompasses both new Development and Redevelopment.

-Development Site - The specific tract or parcel of land where any regulated activity set forth in Section 105 is planned, conducted, or maintained.
+Development Site - The specific tract or parcel of land where any Regulated Activity set forth in § 105-105 is planned, conducted, or maintained.

-Diameter at Breast Height (DBH) - The outside bark diameter at breast height which is defined as four and one half (4.5) feet (1.37m) above the forest floor on the uphill side of the tree.
+Diameter at Breast Height (DBH) - The diameter of a tree trunk measured at a point 4.5 feet from the ground surface at the center of the base of the tree.

-Diffused Drainage Discharge - Drainage discharge that is not confined to a single point location or channel, including sheet flow or shallow concentrated flow.
+Diffused Drainage Discharge - Drainage Discharge that is not confined to a single point location or Channel, including Sheet Flow or Shallow Concentrated Flow.

-Discharge - 1. (verb) To release water from a project, site, aquifer, drainage basin, or other point of interest; 2. (noun) The rate and volume of flow of water such as in a stream, generally expressed in cubic feet per second (see Peak Discharge).
+Discharge - 1. (verb) To release water from a project, site, aquifer, drainage basin, or other point of interest; 2. (noun) The rate and volume of flow of water such as in a Stream, generally expressed in cubic feet per second (see Peak Discharge).

-Discharge Point - The point of discharge for a stormwater facility.
+Discharge Point - The point of Discharge for a Stormwater Management Facility.

-Disturbed Area - Unstabilized land area where an earth disturbance activity is occurring or has occurred.
+Disturbed Area - Unstabilized land area where an Earth Disturbance Activity is occurring or has occurred.

-Ditch - A man-made waterway constructed for irrigation or stormwater conveyance purposes.
+Ditch - A man-made waterway constructed for irrigation or Stormwater Conveyance purposes.